 The town's one attempt at a highrise office building shares parking with the city's busy SPAR supermarket.

 Some is well-hidden.

 A late-colonial apartment block.

 It's not all decrepit; on the outskirts, there's new construction.

 The civic center is still impressive as a sign of pride in the 1950s.

 Several buildings are laid out as a group.

-Posters for productions in the civic center's theater.
+Posters in the civic center's theater.

 From another angle.